xwmario/Warez/README.md

   <img width="600" height="200" src="https://i.imgur.com/OTA2IhM.png">
 </p>

-The biggest [Warez](https://en.wikipedia.org/wiki/Warez_scene) - list in the entire internet!
-This list is an overview of Warez related topics, discussions and provides some background information.
+The biggest [Warez](https://en.wikipedia.org/wiki/Warez_scene) list on the entire internet!
+This list is an overview of Warez related topics, discussions and provides some background informationabout the scene.

 ## Disclaimer
 **I nor GitHub supporting warez, we're also not responsible for external links or their content!
 If you dislike the information I provide then contact the website owner/webmaster/hoster directly and fill a [DMCA](https://www.dmca.com/faq/What-is-a-DMCA-Takedown) - request.**